fieldtrip/website/tutorial/preproc/denoising_opm.md

 - How to characterize and analyze empty-room noise data
 - How to apply signal space projection (SSP) for noise suppression
 - How to use harmonic field correction (HFC) for environmental noise removal
-- How to apply automatic movement masking (AMM) for motion artifact cleaning
+- How to apply adaptive multipole modeling (AMM) for motion artifact cleaning
 - How to compare the effectiveness of different denoising approaches

 This tutorial assumes that you are familiar with the basic FieldTrip preprocessing workflow and have some experience with MEG data analysis.
 It focuses specifically on denoising techniques for OPM data.
 For a more general introduction to OPM data processing, see the [OPM preprocessing tutorial](/tutorial/sensor/opm_preprocessing).